My research broadly encompasses Energy Materials & Devices, in two main areas:

 Two new projects were started in October 2018.
 The first will develop ultra-light weight flexible tandem silicon/perovskite solar cells in collaboration with IQE plc.
 The second (EPSRC EP/R032750/1) is a collaboration between Materials Engineering and Computer Science to develop the next generation of novel perovskite powered IoT devices.
 I am also very excited to be involved with the SUNRISE GCRF (EP/P032591/1) project with the aim to rapidly accelerate and prove low cost printed PV for use in off grid Indian communities.

 I lead SPECIFIC's newest research activity on novel solution processable thermoelectric materials and devices, focusing on organic and hybrid materials.
-See our latest work in Advanced Materials on thin film SnSe thermoelectric generators.
+See our latest work in Advanced Materials and Advanced Energy Materials on SnSe thermoelectric generators.